stuycs-gh-classrooms/nxtm-p01-pd09-the-autobots/README.md

 - space bar = pause/unpause

 Mouse Control:
-- Mouse movement:can also move the ball left and right
+- Mouse movement:can also move the ball left and right; disables keyboard arrows when on
 - Mouse pressed:start game